-1. Inspect high priority sites at least once a week during active earthwork disturbances; 2.
-Inspect low priority sites at least once a month during active earthwork disturbances; 3.
-Document all inspections using an inspection form to include digital photos that clearly show the condition of all practices that have been identified as needing corrective actions and where applicable digital photos that clearly show the condition of the practice(s) after the corrective action has been completed' 4.
+1. Inspect high priority sites at least once every 30 days during active earthwork disturbances; 2.
+Inspect low priority sites at least once during active construction and at a minimum once a year while active construction occurs; 3.
+Document all inspections using an inspection form to include digital photos that clearly show the condition of all practices that have been identified as needing corrective actions; 4.
+If corrective actions are necessary, conduct a follow-up inspection to confirm corrective actions are completed within identified timeframes and include photos of the corrected condition; 5.
 Forward inspection reports to the SMPC, owner/operator, and general contractor.